MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/how-to-optimize-dot-net-activities.md

 ---
-title: Optimize performance of  .NET activities in System Center - Orchestra
+title: Optimize performance of .NET activities in System Center - Orchestrator
 description: Describes how to configure runbook servers in System Center - Orchestrator, to optimize performance of .NET activities. ms.date: 01/17/2018 ms.prod: system-center